Ruby on Rails books. Which ones are best for beginners?

 If you're in the beginning of your Ruby on Rails path you might be interested in diving into RoR with the help of different types of book.
 One may find it useful to follow step-by-step guidance, check in-depth code references, look for best practices and so on.

-Thus, we have gathered a list of RoR books that will guide you how to code and help you start your career as a developer.
+Thus, we have gathered a list of the best Ruby on Rails books that will guide you on how to code and help you start your career as a developer.